Jasper Jones: Plot

 After the confrontation with Lionel, late at night, Eliza comes to Charlie's window.
 Eliza wants Charlie to follow her.
 On their midnight ramble, they come across a lone car parked near the river.
-Charlie recognizes his mother in the backseat and she is in a compromising situation with the town's police man, and Jasper's determined bully.
+Charlie recognises his mother in the backseat and she is in a compromising situation with the town's police man, and Jasper's determined bully.
 Eliza pulls Charlie away and takes him, unexpectedly, to the spot where Laura died.
 Here, Eliza tells Charlie what she knows about Laura's death.
 After a violent sexual assault at the hands of her abusive father, Laura came looking for Jasper.
 Eliza followed her to the clearing.
 Finding Jasper elsewhere, and believing he left town without her, Laura committed suicide, hanging herself from a tree.
 Although watching her sister from a nearby hidden spot, Eliza could not reach Laura in time.
-After hearing Eliza's shocking story, Charlie then confessed that he and Jasper threw Laura's body into the dam, and have been trying to prove Jasper's innocence.
+After hearing Eliza's shocking story, Charlie then confessed that he and Jasper put Laura's body into the dam, and have been trying to prove Jasper's innocence.
 Jasper discovers Charlie and Eliza, and Charlie repeats Eliza's tale, and the three spend the night under the stars, overcoming their grief.

 The next day, Eliza, Jasper and Charlie split up.
 Charlie knows he's never going to see Jasper again.
 Jasper is leaving Corrigan for good.
 When he arrives home, Charlie finds his mother packing and leaving home.
 His parents are separating.

 Charlie and his father are now on their own.
 Charlie's father finishes the novel he's been working on.
 Charlie is the first to read it, and he finds it beautiful and brilliant.

-As the novel nears its end, Charlie performs a feat of "bravery" feat that impresses his school peers.
+As the novel nears its end, Charlie performs a "feat of bravery" that impresses his school peers.
 He sneaks onto the property of Mad Jack Lionel and steals peaches.
 To impress his peers even more, Charlie stages a "brawl" with Lionel (having promised Lionel to cook his Sunday dinner if he would pretend to attack Charlie).
 The pretend brawl is successful and excites the students who believe it is very much real.
 Even Warwick Trent, the bully of Charlie and Jeffrey, believes that Charlie has shown a lot of courage.
 While the children cheer on Charlie, suddenly, someone sees a plume of smoke in the distance.

 Charlie runs toward the smoke and finds that Eliza's house is on fire.
-He sees her standing by herself and realizes that she caused the blaze, and is saddened by the reality that the people of Corrigan will blame Jasper for it.
+He sees her standing by herself and realises that she caused the blaze, and is saddened by the reality that the people of Corrigan will blame Jasper for it.
 Charlie goes to Eliza, who continues to watch the fire calmly, and whispers "perfect words" in her ear.